George Heriot (Edinburgh MP): Career

 He was the son of the goldsmith George Heriot, who had moved to Edinburgh around the start of the sixteenth century, and Christian Kyle, an Edinburgh native.
 Heriot was a member of an established Haddingtonshire family; his grandfather, John Heriot, had been given four hundred acres of land at Trabourn by the Earl of Douglas in return for military service, which belonged to his uncle James Heriot.
 His father worked for James V, in October 1533 he mended a silver jug for the king.

 Grant states that he lived on the Canongate rather than within the walls of Edinburgh, where he traded.

 He had become a freeman of the Edinburgh Incorporation of Goldsmiths by 26 June 1561 when he was elected to be a quarter-master of the Incorporation.
-He became a burgess of the City of Edinburgh on 4 August 1562.
+He became a burgess of the Edinburgh Corporation on 4 August 1562.
 He was elected Deacon of the Incorporation for the years 1565–67, 1575–76, 1579, 1583–85, 1586–87, 1589–91, 1594–96, 1603–04 and 1607–08 [ibid, various refs.].
 He was also elected deacon-convener of the Incorporated Trades of the city on five separate occasions.
-Heriot represented the City of Edinburgh in the Parliament of Scotland on a number of occasions between 1585 and 1607.
+Heriot represented the Edinburgh Corporation in the Parliament of Scotland on a number of occasions between 1585 and 1607.
 In 1596 he was one of the representatives from Edinburgh sent to meet with King James VI to placate him after a major riot that December which had caused the king to flee the city.
 In 1597 he was appointed to a commission to set the value of foreign gold and silver money brought into the country, and in 1599 to one which studied how to reissue the circulating coinage.
-His last parliamentary act was in 1607, when he was appointed to a commission to assess a tax for the purpose of printing Regiam Majestatem, an edition of the old laws of Scotland.
+His last parliamentary action was in 1607, when he was appointed to a commission to assess a tax for the purpose of printing Regiam Majestatem, an edition of the old laws of Scotland.

-He is buried against the eastern wall of Greyfriars Kirkyard and has a highly elaborate monument.
+He is buried against the eastern wall of Greyfriars Kirkyard and has an elaborate monument.